tapfortap/Documentation/unity/integration.md

 ```

 ## Step 3 - Display Ads

-To use any of the following classes, you need to import the TapForTap API namespace.
-Simply add ```using TapForTap.API;``` at the top of your script.

 For the best performance with display ads, take a look at our [placement do's and don'ts](/doc/make-money/dos-donts)